Alice McCann

 CBT is an evidence based form of therapy which looks at our thoughts, beliefs and behaviours.
 CBT is collaborative and aims to teach you how to 'be your own therapist'.
 I find CBT to be effective with a range of areas.

-I have had additional training (further to my core CBT Training) and /or experience for working with PTSD (Post Traumatic Stress Disorder), Health Anxiety, Obsessive Compulsive Disorder (OCD), Perfectionism, Self Esteem, Attachment; Care and Boarding School Experience; Young people (over 16), ADHD (Attention Deficit Disorder) and ASD (Autism Spectrum Disorder)., Menopause, Trans Awareness and Paternal Mental Health.
+I have had additional training (further to my core CBT Training) and /or experience for working with PTSD (Post Traumatic Stress Disorder) and Complex PTSD (which relates to more than 1 Traumatic experience which often occur during childhood, but can also be experiences from adulthood); Health Anxiety, Obsessive Compulsive Disorder (OCD), Perfectionism, Self Esteem, Attachment; Care experience; Boarding (and Private) School Experience; Young people (over 16), ADHD (Attention Deficit Disorder) and ASD (Autism Spectrum Disorder); Menopause, Trans Awareness and Paternal Mental Health.

-I regularly work with (feel comfortable working with) the following; Low Self Esteem; Depression; Social Anxiety; Panic Disorder; Health Anxiety; and Generalised Anxiety Disorder(GAD); Attachment/ Relationships; Loss and Grief,
+I often work with; PTSD; Self Esteem; Depression; Social Anxiety; Panic Disorder; Health Anxiety; and Generalised Anxiety Disorder(GAD); Attachment/ Relationships; Parenting and Loss and Grief.

-More recently I have done further training/study on ADHD (Attention Deficit Hyperactivity Disorder) and ASD (Autism Spectrum Disorder) which is helping me to adapt my CBT methods for clients who are either awaiting assessment, are just curious about it and don`t wish to be assessed or diagnosed or have a diagnosis of ADHD or ASD or both.
-This is really important as CBT can help Neurodiverse clients but if treatment is not adapted to suit then in my experience it will not work well and can make therapy a negative experience.
+More recently I have done further training/study on ADHD (Attention Deficit Hyperactivity Disorder) and ASD (Autism Spectrum Disorder) which has helped me to adapt my CBT methods for clients who are either awaiting assessment, are just curious about it and don`t wish to be assessed or diagnosed or have a diagnosis of ADHD or ASD or both.
+(Please note that as a Psychotherapist I am unable to diagnose).
+It is really important (to have had appropriate training) as CBT can help Neurodiverse clients but if treatment is not adapted to suit then in my experience it will not work well and can make therapy a negative experience.
+This is true for other areas I tend to specialise in but at least in my core training the majority were covered, whereas working with Neurodiverse clients was not.

 I chose Menopause for my research topic while studying CBT which has helped inform my practice with those experiencing difficult symptoms.

 I gained funding for a Free CBT and Wellbeing Group for males over 16 within the Coatbridge area.
 This aims to improve Men`s lives and those around them.
-This is now run by my colleagues but my website has more information on this.
+This group is currently awaiting further funding in order to continue running.
+Please contact mentalk2coatbridge@gmail.com if interested.

 If I do not think that I am the right person to help you then i can often recommend another therapist who can.
-My priority would always be that you receive the most effective and accessible treatment.
+My priority being that you receive the most effective and accessible treatment.

 CBT is collaborative so we work together on an agreed treatment plan and this is regularly reviewed to ensure therapy is tailored to suit your needs.
-A minimum of 6 sessions is recommended in order to gain any lasting change and most clients have around 6-14 sessions.
-I am open to working flexibly with clients in order to make therapy accessible.
+A minimum of 6 sessions is recommended in order to gain any lasting change and tend to be around 6-14 sessions however some clients need less than 6.
+I am open to working flexibly with clients in order to make therapy accessible/affordable.

-I gained full 1st audit accreditation with BABCP in July 2024 which ensures my safe and ethical practice by having regular supervision and further learning and development related to my work as a CBT Therapist which is required by BABCP.
+I gained full 1st audit accreditation with BABCP in July 2024 which ensures my safe and ethical practice by having regular supervision and further learning and development related to my work which is required by BABCP.
 I am insured and have regular Disclosure Checks as a self employed CBT Therapist and you can ask to see evidence of this if wished.

 Please don`t hesitate to ask me any questions :)